HSV-2 Vaccine (GSK4108771A) Description

 HSV-2 Vaccine (GSK4108771A) Clinical Trial

-Clinical Trial NCT04762511: The purpose of this Phase 1 study is to assess the reactogenicity, safety, and immunogenicity of four different dose levels of an experimental herpes simplex virus type 2 (HSV-2) vaccine when administered intramuscularly on a 0, 2-month schedule.
-GSK has suspended this clinical trial to assess data that has been received.
+Clinical Trial NCT04762511: This clinical trial has been terminated.
+The purpose of this Phase 1 study is to assess the reactogenicity, safety, and immunogenicity of four different dose levels of an experimental herpes simplex virus type 2 (HSV-2) vaccine when administered intramuscularly on a 0, 2-month schedule.